A11 Fiveways to Thetford Improvement

 Part of our programme of improvements (value >10m)

 Please see the journey impact page for more Traffic Management information.

 Download a plan of the scheme in PDF format which shows the preferred route and associated improvements.

 There is ongoing activity on all aspects of the scheme, a lot of which can be seen as you travel along the A11.

-Bridge construction continues at the B1112 underpass and the non-motorised user underpass.
+Bridge construction is progressing well at the B1112 underpass, the non-motorised user underpass and the recently installed Gibson's accommodation bridge.

 What is happening?